JawnyMcPhearson/Ranch-De-Caniche/README.md

 * Cinema With Seating for 43 Players :popcorn:
 * Car Gens - Volatus Helicopter, Ride On Lawn Mower, Quad Bike in garage, Tractors and ranomized vehicle spawn on driveway  :oncoming_automobile:
 * Taxidermy heads credit of @SMGMissy :deer:
-* Retextured dog house and dog bed by TayMcKenzieNZ

 # **OPTIONAL FEATURES:**